CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-On-premises-Server.md

 2. Verify that NTP is configured and running.
 NTP operation is critical to proper operation of NetQ.
 Refer to [Setting Date and Time](/cumulus-linux/System-Configuration/Setting-Date-and-Time/) in the *Cumulus Linux User Guide* for details and instructions.

 3. Continue the NetQ upgrade by upgrading the NetQ Agent on each switch or host you want to monitor.
-Refer to [Upgrade the NetQ Agents and CLI](#upgrade-the-netq-agents-and-cli) for instructions.
+Refer to [Upgrade the NetQ Agents and CLI on Your Switches and Hosts](#upgrade-the-netq-agents-and-cli-on-your-switches-and-hosts) for instructions.

 ## Perform a Disk Image Upgrade of Cumulus NetQ